 Co-principal investigator: Michael zur Muehlen

-Dr. zur Muehlen is associate dean of the graduate division at the School of Business at Stevens.
+Dr. zur Muehlen is an associate professor at the School of Business at Stevens.
 He directs a research Center for Process Innovation.
 An accomplished expert in business process management, decision management and digital transformation, Dr. zur Muehlen has consulted for many Fortune 500 businesses and government agencies.
 He served as an advisor to the CTO and chief architect of the U.S. Department of Defense’s Business Mission Area from 2008 through 2012.

 Project manager: Liz Gomez

-Dr. Gomez is a lecturer at the School of Business at Stevens.
+Dr. Gomez is a program manager at the School of Business at Stevens, where she also is a lecturer in the Business Intelligence & Analytics master’s program.
 She previously worked as a content intelligence leader for Dun & Bradstreet, where she won a Leadership Award in 2015.
 She was awarded a patent for managing privileges to access data in a database in 2018.

 This initiative is led by the School of Business at Stevens Institute of Technology, with the support of AACSB International and the financial backing of PwC.